hotdaamn/asuswrt-merlin-wiki/User-scripts.md

 Those scripts are stored in the internal non-volatile flash in the [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) partition, so this partition must first be enabled before you can use custom scripts.

+A useful command for debugging user scripts is `logger`, which will log messages to the system log, visible in the Web UI.

 ## Available scripts: